 No, an ounce of liquid is basically the amount of water weighing one ounce.
 That’s exactly why fluid ounces (fl.oz.) are used to measure liquids, whereas an ounce oz is solely used for dry measurements.
 Also, US fluid ounces of water always weigh a bit more than dry ounces.

 Typically, 1 fl-oz = 1.04 oz wt.
 However, the exact weight depends on the type of liquid we want to measure.
 Some fluids, like milk, have a heavier mass, and thus, it’s important also to take this conversion factor into consideration.
-Usually, dry oz is used to measure ingredients flour, salt, pepper, sugar, chocolate, and more. liquid ounces, on the other hand, are ideal for measuring water, milk, oil, etc. Of course, exactly like liquid oz VS dry oz, the same applies to dry gallons and US liquid gallons.
+Usually, dry oz is used to measure ingredients: flour, salt, pepper, sugar, chocolate, and more. liquid ounces, on the other hand, are ideal for measuring water, milk, oil, etc. Of course, exactly like liquid oz versus dry oz, the same applies to dry gallons and US liquid gallons.

 Are US and UK gallons the same?